303: Pod People

 Whoa, it’s the Iron Maiden dude!
-Check it out!
+Check him out!

 A reference to Eddie the Head, the rotting mascot of the heavy metal band Iron Maiden, who has appeared on nearly all of their album covers.
 Eddie was created by British artist Derek Riggs.

-Oh, this is the Swamp Thing versus the sweet thing.
+This is where the Swamp Thing versus the sweet thang.

 Swamp Thing is a comic-book creature made of sentient vegetable matter.
 It first appeared in 1971 and was later made famous by respected comic writer Alan Moore.
 In 1982 it was made into a film starring Ray Wise and Adrienne Barbeau.

 “Tears of a Clown” is a song by Smokey Robinson and the Miracles.
 Sample lyrics: “Well there're some sad things known to man/But ain't too much sadder than/The tears of a clown when there's no one around …”

 That’s not a Spalding.
 That's a Piquer Simon Jack Gray signature ball.